Artistic Recovery Commission: Dissolution

 Even though the identification and restitution operations had not been completed, a decree of September 30, 1949 abolished the CRA on December 31, 1950.
 The OBIP resumed its powers and four "selection committees" were made responsible for processing unreturned collections.

 To examine precious works, a "selection commission" for rare books and manuscripts was created by a decree of October 12, 1949.
 Numerous documents have been allocated to the Libraries Directorate of the Ministry of National Education and to the administration of the Domains which proceed to their allocation or their deposit in public libraries or university establishments: some 13,800 looted books deposited at the end of the operations of restitution to the owners in some forty French libraries between 1950 and 1953.

-Among the 61,233 objects found at the end of the conflict, 45,441 were returned before 1950 to their owners or beneficiaries.
-Many owners could not be identified, 12,463 works are sold by the administration of the Domains while 2,143 others are deposited with the National Museums or other museums after having been presented to the public at the Château de Compiègne in 1950. to 1954: these works have since been considered as National Salvage Museums and designated by the acronym "MNR".
+Among the 61,233 objects found at the end of the conflict, 45,441 were returned before 1950, to their owners or beneficiaries.
+Many owners could not be identified, 12,463 works are sold by the administration of the Domains while 2,143 others are deposited with the National Museums or other museums after having been presented to the public at the Château de Compiègne from 1950 to 1954: these works have since been considered as National Salvage Museums and designated by the acronym "MNR".

 The archives are held by France Archives.